ARM-software/ebbr/source/chapter4-firmware-media.rst

 Firmware Storage
 ****************

-In general, EBBR compliant platforms should use dedicated storage for boot firmware images and data, independent of the storage used for OS partitions and the EFI System Partition (ESP).
+In general, EBBR-compliant platforms should use dedicated storage for boot firmware images and data, independent of the storage used for OS partitions and the EFI System Partition (ESP).